Skip to main content

 2. exports_sources_get -> confirm amazon_sales_and_traffic_with_cogs is enabled.

-3. Pull both windows: exports_create twice (recent + prior equal window), each groupBy [child_asin, product_name], summing total_sales, total_units, session, page_views, and averaging units_session_percentage and buybox_percentage.
-Respect the ~4-day lag when setting the recent window's end.
+4. Pull both windows: exports_create twice (recent + prior equal window), each groupBy [child_asin, product_name], summing total_sales, total_units, session, page_views, and averaging units_session_percentage and buybox_percentage.
+(These avg() aggregations are supported; a first-attempt failure is a transient backend blip - retry, it is not a query-shape problem.)

 Output format